Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

-“She told me that she took on a 40-hour-a-week job to help support her family because her dad can’t work,” he says on a recent afternoon before pausing for a noticeable moment.
+“She told me that she took on a 40-hour-a-week job to help support her family, because her dad can’t work,” he says on a recent afternoon before pausing for a noticeable moment.
 “What these young people are putting up with right now is inspiring in some ways, and really saddening in others.”

 Stewart works and lives in Arlington, Va., a Washington-area suburb filled with seven-figure homes.
-It’s a place where quality grocery stores, well-maintained parks and strong performing schools are abundant.
+It’s a place where quality grocery stores, well-maintained parks and strong-performing schools are abundant.

 It is also a place where immigrants are struggling to find work, children are taking care of younger siblings and students who were already bearing more responsibility than their peers before the pandemic are now carrying more.

-The majority of Stewart’s students at Wakefield High School entered the school system speaking limited English, and he knows that the fallout of the coronavirus has left many struggling to get online and attend his class each day.
+The majority of Stewart’s students at Wakefield High School entered the school system speaking limited English, and he knows that the fallout of the coronavirus pandemic has left many struggling to get online and attend his class each day.

 One young man joins from his car.